Effects of noise on performance of Bernstein-Vazirani algorithm: Typical probability Distributions on sphere

 \subsection{Spherical Gaussian distribution}

 Next, we consider the von Mises-Fisher distribution, which is usually referred to as the Gaussian distribution of points on the surface of a sphere~\cite{sph_nor}.
-The noisy Hadamard gates are chosen in such a way that the points representing the states, $\eta(\theta,\phi)$, be spherical–normally distributed on the surface of the Bloch sphere with mean fixed at $(1, \pi/2, 0)$.
-The probability density function of $(\theta,\phi)$ can be defined in terms of two parameters, $\kappa_G$ and $\boldsymbol{\mu}_G$, as shown below:
+The noisy Hadamard gates are chosen in such a way that the points on the surface of the Bloch sphere representing the states, $\eta(\theta,\phi)$, be spherical–normally distributed on the surface of the Bloch sphere with mean fixed at $(1, \pi/2, 0)$.
+The probability density function of $(\theta,\phi)$ for spherical Gaussian distribution can be defined in terms of two parameters, $\kappa_G$ and $\boldsymbol{\mu}_G$, as shown below: